Corporate social entrepreneurship

-A Corporate Social Entrepreneur (CSE) is someone who attempts to advance a social agenda in addition to a formal job role as part of a corporation.
-CSEs may or may not operate in organizational contexts that are predisposed toward corporate social responsibility.
-CSEs' concerns are with both the development of social capital and economic capital, and the formal job role of a CSE may not necessarily be connected with corporate social responsibility, nor does a CSE have to be in an executive or management position.
+A corporate social entrepreneur (CSE) is someone who attempts to advance a social agenda in addition to a formal job role as part of a corporation.
+It is possible for CSEs to work in organizational contexts that are favourable to corporate social responsibility (CSR).
+CSEs focus on developing both social capital, economic capital and their formal job role may not always align with corporate social responsibility.
+A person in a non-executive or managerial position can still be considered a CSE.

 Relevance

-CSE is multi-disciplinary, relating to the fields of corporate social responsibility and sustainability.
-It is relevant to business and management; specifically to business ethics, sustainability, organizational behavior, entrepreneurship, human resource management and business strategy.
-The concept overlaps with sociology, anthropology and social psychology and philosophy.
-See also: corporate social responsibility.
+CSE is a multi-disciplinary scientific sub-field relating to the fields of corporate social responsibility and sustainability.
+It has relevance in the context of business and management, specifically in areas such as business ethics, sustainability, organizational behavior, entrepreneurship, human resource management and business strategy.
+The concept has intersections with sociology, anthropology, social psychology and philosophy.